 The Publications and Presentations (P&P) Subcommittee is charged with reviewing and maintaining publication and presentation policies.
 A P.I., elected by the Steering Committee, serves as the Chairperson (which may be a rotating position).
 The major responsibilities of the committee are to develop and maintain policies and execute procedures for the approval and review process of all publications and abstracts from SHHS studies that are undertaken within each of the investigative centers.
-All policies require approval of the full Steering Committee prior to implementation.
-The P&P Subcommittee serves in an advisory capacity to the Steering Committee, which has final authority for approval or disapproval of all recommendations of the P&P Subcommittee.
+All policies require approval of the full Steering Committee, which has final authority for approval or disapproval of all recommendations of the P&P Subcommittee.